Unit 2 Overview

 The Compulsory Education Law in China states that all children have to finish at least nine years of education, and they are currently pushing for more and more literacy among its citizens.
 In Beijing, the literacy rate was almost 99% in 2014 and Shanghai had a literacy rate of almost 97%, also in 2014.

-As mentioned in the Unit 1 Guide, China has a gigantic population 📈.
+, China has a gigantic population 📈.
 Not only does it have the largest population, about 1.393 billion, but it is also the third largest country in land size!
 There are also many immigrant Chinese people spread out throughout the world.
 This means that there are Chinese people almost everywhere you go 🧳!
 It has the secnd largest economy, developed through its extensive production speed.

 Image Courtesy of TMO Group